LucasIsasmendi/portfolio/books/mind/phrases.md

 The modern food industry relies on stretching our Paleolithic instincts beyond their evolutionary purpose.

 “We’ve gotten too good at pushing our own buttons.”

+You are walking around with the same hardware as your Paleolithic ancestors.
+The road less traveled is the road of delayed gratification, the last mile is always the least crowded.

+A good player works hard to win the game everyone else is playing.
+A great player creates a new game that favors their strengths and avoids their weaknesses.

+Success is not a goal to reach or a finish line to cross.
+It is a system to improve, an endless process to refine.

+You want to push your good habits toward the roght side of the spectrum by making them obvious, attractive, easy, and satisfying.
+Meanwhile, you want to cluster your bad habits toward the left side by making them invisible, unattractive, hard, and unsatisfying.

+The secret to getting results that last is to never stop making improvements.

+Small habits don’t add up.
+They compound.

+## Deep Work
+“It is only ideas gained from walking that have any worth.” - Nietzsche “I am not busy.
+I am the laziest ambitious person I know.” - Tim Kreider